rcazzara/seldovia/_people/Stonehocker_Jethro_James.md

 and they never heard from him
 again.![](../assets/images/Jethro%20James%20Stonehocker/media/image1.jpeg)

-Jim died May 10, 1939 in Sledovia.
  He probably lived in a cabin on the creek that bears his name near China Poot Bay in Kachemak Bay.

 ![](../assets/images/Jethro%20James%20Stonehocker/media/image2.jpeg)

+Jim died May 10, 1939 in Seldovia.
+He is buried in the Seldovia City Cemetery in Plot #148.